-TIP: Use the Construction & Commissioning stage checklist below to confirm the status of each stage task.
+TIP: Use the Implementation and monitoring stage checklist below to confirm the status of each stage task.
+An editable version of the checklist is available on the CDBB website.

-Ref Stage task Status 1 Reviewed proposed specifications and installation details to ensure the Digital Twin goals and objectives can be met 2 Security vulnerabilities of proposed connected products and systems reviewed to ascertain and vulnerabilities and develop controls to remove or mitigate Digital Twin form part of the mindfully security risk register 3 Monitor development of digital representation (BIM / Gaming engines) to ensure they will be a suitable interface, and level of information need appropriate 4 Commissioning of Digital Twin data capture in concert with operational technology / BMS commissioning 5 User acceptance testing and audits of system 6 User training and operational manuals in place 7 Digital Twin curation strategy in place 8 Formal sign off that the Digital Twin is ready to support service igodol
+Ref Stage task Status 1 Reviewed proposed specifications and installation details to ensure the DT goals and objectives can be met 2 Security vulnerabilities of proposed connected products and systems reviewed to ascertain and vulnerabilities and develop controls to remove or mitigate DT form part of the mindfully security risk register 3 Monitor development of digital representation (BIM / Gaming engines) to ensure they will be a suitable interface, and level of information need appropriate 4 Commissioning of DT data capture in concert with operational technology / BMS commissioning 5 User acceptance testing and audits of system 6 User training and operational manuals in place 7 DT curation strategy in place 8 Formal sign off that the DT is ready to support service